compuphase/partcl/README.md

 some escaping (braces) around each item.
 It's a simple solution that also reduces the code, but in some exotic cases the escaping can become wrong and invalid results will be returned.

-When creating a value with `tcl_value`, the block of data to initialize the value may be marked as "binary".
-For a binary block is "quoted" in a special way, such that it may contain embedded zeroes or any other kind of bytes.
-If the `data` parameter of `tcl_value` has embedded zeroes, it will automatically by marked as binary, but the zero byte is not the only problematic character that may occur in a binary block.
-Therefore, if you pass binary data to `tcl_value`, set `binary` to `true`.

-When appending values to one another with `tcl_append`, if either block is marked as binary, both are joined in binary mode.

 ## Environments